Genomes and Plant Health

 - Majoring and performing research in Biology, Data Science and related disciplines.

-The course is normally delivered in person at the University of California Berkeley.
+The course will be delivered in person at the University of California Berkeley.
+The course will be free to all participants.

 Undergraduate Research Students